-Always watch or photograph animals including birds from a safe distance to avoid startling them or forcing them to flee.
+Always watch or photograph all animals including birds from a safe distance to avoid startling them or forcing them to flee.
 Do not follow or approach them.
 Use the observation areas, platforms and tracks provided in many areas, and bring binoculars, spotting scopes, and telephoto lenses to watch wildlife.
 Back away if animals react to your presence.
 To leave the area, move away from the animal even if you must detour from your intended travel direction.
 You have more options in your movements than animals do.
 Treat them generously.

 Avoid quick movements and direct eye contact, which may be interpreted as aggression.
-Don't disturb wildlife (ie. by shouting to get their attention) to get a better photo.
+Don't disturb wildlife (i.e. by shouting to get their attention) to get a better photo.
 If animals are on the move, stay out of their line of travel.
 Travel quietly.
-Avoid walking at night where nocturnal predators, such as snakes, may jeopardise your safety.
+Avoid walking at night where nocturnal predators, such as snakes, may present a hazard to safety.

-Adult behaviours can influence the relationship of children to the natural world so show respect and restraint by teaching children not to approach, pet or feed wild animals.
-Always keep children in immediate sight as they may be at risk given that they are often the same size as prey (for dingoes, crocodiles etc).
+Adult behaviours can influence the relationship of children to the natural world.
+Show respect and restraint by teaching children not to approach, pet or feed wild animals.
+Always keep children in immediate sight.